Pōhutukawa: Description

 Pōhutukawa grow up to 25 m high, with a spreading, dome-like form.
 They usually grow as a multi-trunked spreading tree.
 Their trunks and branches are sometimes festooned with matted, fibrous aerial roots.
 The oblong, leathery leaves are covered in dense white hairs underneath.

 The tree flowers from November to January with a peak in early summer (mid to late December), with brilliant crimson flowers covering the tree, hence the nickname New Zealand Christmas tree.
+The first published reference to pōhutakawa as a Christmas tree was in 1857, in a newspaper report of a feast held by Eruera Patuone.
 There is variation between individual trees in the timing of flowering, and in the shade and brightness of the flowers.
 In isolated populations genetic drift has resulted in local variation: many of the trees growing around the Rotorua lakes produce pink-shaded flowers, and the yellow-flowered cultivar 'Aurea' descends from a pair discovered in 1940 on Mōtītī Island in the Bay of Plenty.

 Distribution

-The natural range of pōhutukawa is the coastal regions of the North Island of New Zealand, north of a line stretching from New Plymouth (39° S) to Gisborne (38° S), where it once formed a continuous coastal fringe.
+The pōhutukawa's natural range is the coastal regions of the North Island of New Zealand, north of a line stretching from New Plymouth (39° S) to Gisborne (38° S), where it once formed a continuous coastal fringe.
 By the 1990s, pastoral farming and introduced pests had reduced pōhutukawa forests by over 90%.
 It also occurs naturally on the shores of lakes in the Rotorua area and in Abel Tasman National Park at the top of South Island.

 The tree is renowned as a cliff-dweller, able to maintain a hold in precarious, near-vertical situations.
-Like its Hawaiian relative the ʻōhiʻa lehua (M. polymorpha), pōhutukawa have shown to be efficient in the colonisation of lava plains – notably on Rangitoto, a volcanic island in the Hauraki Gulf.
+Like its Hawaiian relative the ʻōhiʻa lehua (M. polymorpha), the pōhutukawa has been shown to be efficient in the colonisation of lava plains – notably on Rangitoto, a volcanic island in the Hauraki Gulf.